skip2mylo/BI-portfolio/README.md

 ## Project 1: Freddys-BI-cycle
 * Help a bicycle company which has e-commerce and offline sales networks to set up automated reports using PowerBI.
-  Extract data from different sources(servers, flat files) and transform it to the form ready for further analysis Identify the business requirements in Sales, Marketing promotions, HR, CRM, Inventory, Finance and design the key metrics and map out data visualization*.
+* Extract data from different sources(servers, flat files) and transform it to the form ready for further analysis
+* Identify the business requirements in Sales, Marketing promotions, HR, CRM, Inventory, Finance and design the key metrics and map out data visualization.

 ![](/images/pbi-sales analytics.jpg)
 ![](/images/pbi-sales performance.jpg)